anoma/whitepaper/whitepaper.md

 ## Intent gossip layer

 The _intent gossip layer_ is a virtual sparse overlay network for dissemination of intents, counterparty discovery, and solving (when a solver combines multiple intents to craft a valid transaction).
 The intent gossip layer consists of sparsely networked _intent gossip nodes_, where _intent gossip_ is a role any node can play.
 When a client authors an intent which requires solving, it broadcast the signed intent to an _intent gossip node_, which further relays the intent over the intent gossip layer.
-This broadcast can be directed, where the node picks specific other nodes based on privacy, solving specialisation or other criteria, or undirected, where the node broadcasts the intent as widely as possible.
+This broadcast can be directed, where the node picks specific other nodes based on solving specialisation or other criteria, or undirected, where the node broadcasts the intent as widely as possible.
 Intents can contain a settlement-conditional fee, to be paid only if the intent is satisfied, settled and confirmed by consensus.
 Furthermore this fee can be split between all nodes involved in the gossip and the ultimate solver.
 Intents can pay a fee for confirmation and ordering of the (likely encrypted) intent in a data availability domain where solvers compete to find the best match for each batch of intents.

 ## Solver